DidactHQ/didact-docs/docs/quickstarts/write-a-flow.md

 }
 ```

-## Create a Block
+## Create Blocks

 `Blocks` are another essential part of `Flows`.
 The short and easy version is that they are execution wrappers for your methods.
 Technically, they wrap around a `delegate`, so your execution code could be a method, lambda expression, an `Action`, or something else.
 They are strongly typed and offer logging, time tracking, and some other nice characteristics.

 Ideally, you want to wrap each piece of your execution logic inside a separate `Block` and chain them together in your Flow's `ExecuteAsync` method.

 ::: tip The long
-To learn more of the low level details about how `Blocks` work, you can read about them on the Blocks core concepts page.
+To learn more of the low level details about how `Blocks` work, you can read about them in the core concepts.
 :::

 1. To use a `Block` in your `Flow`, you first need to inject `IServiceProvider` into the `Flow's` constructor and add a new field: